dineshkummarc/phpmyBugs2/README.md

 ### Installation

-Copy all files, run `./` or `./index.php`, configure RHS Issue Tracker and enjoy !
+Copy all files, run `./` or `./index.php`, configure phpmyBugs and enjoy !

 ~Note : you can delete the `./public/css/app/` folder, it is useless.~